 D. Duties of Officers.

-3 The Secretary shall take minutes of chapter Executive Board and Business Meetings; report on chapter events; forward appropriate documents to the Regional Representative and ARLIS/NA headquarters; report on chapter activities to ARLIS/NA; if needed, help with ballots for elections, and compile and evaluate the results of membership surveys; assist in the publication of the chapter newsletter; compile information about the chapter, maintain the chapter’s archives, and write “thank-yous” to program participants.
+3. The Secretary shall take minutes of chapter Executive Board and Business Meetings; report on chapter events; forward appropriate documents to the Chapters Liaison and ARLIS/NA headquarters; report on chapter activities to ARLIS/NA; if needed, help with ballots for elections, and compile and evaluate the results of membership surveys; assist in the publication of the chapter newsletter; compile information about the chapter, maintain the chapter’s archives, and write “thank-yous” to program participants.

 4. The Treasurer shall maintain current membership lists; collect membership dues; maintain the chapter’s financial records, including establishing and monitoring the chapter’s bank account; write checks and reimbursements as needed; provide name tags for meetings and labels for mailings; present financial reports at meetings and for annual report; and coordinate activities with the membership committee.

 Article VII.
 Reports

 B. The Secretary shall send the reports of all meetings and programs of the Chapter to the editor of the Society’s bulletin and the Chapters Liaison for the Chapter not later than 10 days following the meeting or program.
 The Treasurer shall also report the financial status of the Chapter in a written report.

 Note: The first term of the Treasurer will be three years in order to establish overlapping terms for the Secretary and Treasurer positions.